openbmc/docs/security/network-security-considerations.md

 significant; here is an example of each:

-- Confidentiality: If an attacker can get data from the BMC, they may be able to chain other vulnerabilities to establish a covert information channel to get sensitive information from the host.
+- Confidentiality: If an attacker can get data from the BMC, they may be able to chain other vulnerabilities to establish a convert information channel to get sensitive information from the host.
 - Integrity: If an attacker can modify BMC settings or data, they may be able to gain additional access, and launch more attacks.